Let's Compare a River Cruise to an Ocean Cruise

 River Cruises Offer Access to More Ports

 Let’s face it: size matters.
-When it comes to cruise ships, the modern river vessels can reach places the ocean mega-ships simply can’t.
+When it comes to cruise ships, modern river vessels can reach places the ocean mega-ships simply can’t.
 Their smaller, more nimble size means more off-the-beaten-path destinations for you and more authentic shoreside excursions.
 It also means you won’t be moored out in an industrial port - you’ll likely dock right in town, just a short walk or bus ride away from the center of town.

 River Cruises Offer More Destination-Driven Itineraries